Vlasis333/Vlasis333/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-- Able and result-oriented software engineer with 𝟒+ 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞 in .NET technologies.
-Skilled in .𝐧𝐞𝐭 and 𝐒𝐐𝐋.
-I help companies create and sustain high quality applications with many different modules and well maintained code.
+Able and result-oriented software engineer with 𝟒+ 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞 in .NET technologies.
+My expertise includes 𝐕𝐁.𝐧𝐞𝐭, 𝐂# and 𝐒𝐐𝐋.
+I specialize in helping companies create and sustain high quality products with many different modules and well-organized code.

+Some examples of my results include:
-- Created a scientific application for dietitians with many capabilities like custom reporting, multitude of data (from original Db and customer input), DRI/RDA analysis and a dynamic way of creating diets.
+• Developed a scientific product using WinForms for dietitians and sport scientists.
+The product offers a range of features, including custom reporting, a SQLExpress database, Telerik UI controls, DRI/RDA analysis, and a dynamic way of creating diets.
-- Created application (in Python) for mole image classification to benign or malignant using Machine Learning with accuracy over 87%.
+• Created Python application for mole image classification to benign or malignant using Convolutional Neural Network with accuracy over 87%.
 Furthermore having added capabilities like ROI selection and creating the mask of the mole.
 (Published in IOPScience: Journal of Physics)

 I get excited about opportunities where I am able to challenge myself and learn new things.
 I also enjoy discussing with people new ideas and find the best solutions for to problems at hand throughout communication.